Combination Locks for Lockers

 Will a combination lock fit any locker?

-Are combination locks better than key locks?
+Are combination locks better than key locks for lockers?

 Can staff override a combination lock if the code is lost?